lilisemechka/LINGI2347--Project--Fuzzer/README.md

 2) success_height.img: crashes the tool by using height = 1650.

-3) success_pixels.img: crashes the tool when the list of pixels contains “75”, as it is the number of the header.
+3) success_pixels.img: crashes the tool when the list of pixels contains “75” in the first place.
+Therefore, 75 is the header that crashes the program.
+Even if we put, for example, 75 instead of the header 02 that indicates the author name, it will also crash the program.

 4) success_version.img: crashes the tool by setting the version number to 81.